-In 1961, Groucho Marx and Woody Allen met for the first time and embarked on a friendship that would last 16 years.
-Groucho — the elder of the pair by 45 years — reminded Woody of "a Jewish uncle in my family, a wisecracking Jewish uncle with a sarcastic wit," whilst Woody was, according to Groucho in 1976, "the most important comic talent around."
+In 1961, comedian Groucho Marx and filmmaker Woody Allen met for the first time and embarked on a friendship that would last 16 years.
+Groucho—the elder of the pair by 45 years—reminded Woody of "a Jewish uncle in my family, a wisecracking Jewish uncle with a sarcastic wit," whilst Woody was, according to Groucho in 1976, "the most important comic talent around."
+In March of 1967, following a lengthy break in their correspondence that Woody found infuriating, Groucho finally wrote him a letter.

 March 22, 1967